teknologi-umum/gitgram/README.md

 - `NODE_ENV`
 	Used for NodeJS to determine whether the bot is running in production or development.
 - `PORT`
-	Which port to run the bot.
+	Which port to run the HTTP server.
 - `WEBHOOK_SECRET`
 	Your webhook secret.
 You should see it when you create your Github webhook.
 - `BOT_TOKEN`